 - “your time is always opportune” (John 7:6).

 Jesus and Paul both used the word in a sense other than the literal “without exception."
-So, since words mean what they mean in context, and Jesus obviously knew he spoke in other locations (in a boat, mountain top, field, etc.), he wasn’t lying.
+Since words mean what they mean in context and Jesus obviously knew He spoke in other locations (in a boat, mountain top, field, etc.), He wasn’t lying.
 He was using the word in the same sense as many of us do when we exaggerate to make a point.

-Second, Jesus said he spoke nothing in secret.
+Second, Jesus said that He spoke nothing in secret.
 Is this a problem?
 Not at all.
-Jesus knew, for example, that he prayed by himself (Matt.
+Jesus knew, for example, that He prayed by Himself (Matt.
 14:22).
-Was Jesus simply lying, or like so many people of the time (and now) did he speak with the fluidity of language, using words in non-literal ways?
-We know he did this in many instances.
-He did it with the word “always” in Luke 15:31 and Luke 18:1 where it means ‘frequently.'
-He also used the word ‘never’ in the Parable of the Prodigal Son in Luke 15:29, when he has the son say that he had ‘never’ neglected a command of his father.
+Was Jesus simply lying, or like so many people of the time (and now), did He speak with the fluidity of language, using words in non-literal ways?
+We know He did this in many instances.
+He did it with the word “always” in Luke 15:31 and Luke 18:1 where it means "frequently."
+He also used the word "never" in the Parable of the Prodigal Son in Luke 15:29 when He has the son say that he had "never" neglected a command of his father.
 What son perfectly keeps his father’s commands (except Jesus, of course)?
 In Luke 18:19 Jesus says, “No one is good except God alone.”
-Was Jesus saying that he himself wasn’t good?
+Was Jesus saying that He Himself wasn’t good?
 Not at all.
-The context is dealing with how a certain ruler had addressed him as being good.
-We need to ask, was Jesus saying he wasn’t good or that no one else can be good or do good things?
+The context is dealing with how a certain ruler had addressed Him as being good.
+We need to ask, was Jesus saying that He wasn’t good or that no one else can be good or do good things?
 Of course not.
 Consider the word “alone” in John 12:24 where Jesus said, “unless a grain of wheat falls into the earth and dies, it remains by itself alone.”
 Did Jesus mean that a grain of wheat has to be alone with no other grains around it?

 Mark 4:12 and 4:34 have nothing to do with Jesus speaking in secret.
 They deal with speaking in parables, and they touch on the doctrine of God’s sovereignty in election – a topic beyond the scope of this article.